Paper Chan's Little Guide to Minecraft Server Optimization!

 By default, Paper saves chunks incrementally, up to 24 chunks per tick.

 This configuration option is for advanced users only and is provided here for informational purposes.
-The majority of servers will be fine with the default value, and no change is required.
-Please be extremely cautious if you decide to change the value here, as setting it incorrectly will likely result in a negative performance hit and an increased risk of data loss.
+The majority of servers will be fine with the default value and no change is required.
+Please be extremely cautious if you decide to change the value here, as setting it incorrectly will likely result in a negative performance impact and an increased risk of data loss.

 The basic formula is as follows: